DOT Frequently Asked Questions

 General Information

-Q. How do I contact the director of the Department of Transportation?
+Q. How do I contact the Director of the Department of Transportation?

-Thomas J. Frys, Director
+Thomas J. Frys, P.E., Director of Transportation

 Monroe County Department of Transportation